appdotnet/api-spec/content/docs/resources/app-stream/lifecycle.md

 Delete a [Stream](/docs/resources/app-stream/).
 The Stream must belong to the current User.
 It returns the deleted Stream on success.

+If you'd like your app stream to be automatically deleted when you disconnect from it, please add the [`auto_delete=1`](/docs/resources/user-stream/#limits) query string parameter when you connect to your app stream.

 *Remember, access tokens can not be passed in a HTTP body for ```DELETE``` requests.
 Please refer to the [authentication documentation](/docs/authentication/#making-authenticated-api-requests).*

 <%= endpoint "DELETE", "streams/[stream_id]", "App" %>